 East Midlands Intermodal Park (EMIP) is a planned Strategic Rail Freight Interchange (SRFI) located next to the A38/A50 Burnaston Interchange and Toyota manufacturing plant on the south western side of Derby.

-The site has been included within a proposal to create an East Midlands Freeport – a special economic zone that has the potential to increase jobs, growth and innovation, while accelerating the region’s commitment to decarbonisation.
+The site has been included within the East Midlands Freeport – a special economic zone that has the potential to increase jobs, growth and innovation, while accelerating the region’s commitment to decarbonisation.

-Part of a larger bid with East Midlands Airport, East Midlands Gateway and Ratcliffe-on-Soar Power Station, the proposals recognise the potential role an intermodal park could play in growing the region’s strengths in advanced manufacturing, automotive and logistics, while supporting large regional employers such as Toyota.
+Part of a larger partnership with East Midlands Airport, East Midlands Gateway and Ratcliffe-on-Soar Power Station, the Freeport recognises the potential role an intermodal park could play in growing the region’s strengths in advanced manufacturing, automotive and logistics, while supporting large regional employers such as Toyota.
 This includes opportunities to drive innovation in alternative energy sources and green technologies, helping the UK to meet its net-zero targets.

-In March 2021, it was announced that the East Midlands Freeport would be one of eight new Freeports in England.
-Having been successful at the bidding stage, the East Midlands consortium is now working with the Government to develop the proposals into a full Business Case providing further information on how the Freeport could be delivered.
+In March 2021, it was announced that the East Midlands Freeport would be one of eight new Freeports in England, with the Full Business Case formally approved by Government in March 2023.

 However, planning consent is still required for EMIP and consultation with the local community and stakeholders is very much a part of this process.
 For further information, please visit the proposed scheme section of the website.